Drywall Repair: How to Fix and Patch Drywall

 Lay a 1/8-in.-thick bed of patch drywall compound over the joints and press paper tape into the compound with a flexible 6-in. knife.
 Immediately apply a thin layer of compound on top of the tape.
-Allow to dry as you work your way through this how to patch drywall project.
+Allow the compound to dry as you work your way through.

 Apply a second and third coat